|Link shortening services are quite popular.

-IMPORTANT TO NOTE: Using shortened links can not be used to establish tracking, due to how those services do redirects behind the scenes.
-Shortened links can ONLY be used for campaign attribution and ONLY on contact records that already have tracking established on them.
+In addition, using shortened links cannot be used to establish tracking.
+This is due to how those services redirect links behind the scenes.
+Shortened links can only be used for campaign attribution and can only be used on contact records that already have tracking established on them.

-We can now use this new, shortened link in our ad copy for social campaigns.
-When the lead clicks through to our site from the link, we’ll see they are attributed to the proper campaign.
+You can now use this new, shortened link in ad copy for social campaigns.
+When the lead clicks through to our site from the link, they will be attributed to the proper campaign.

-IMPORTANT TO NOTE: DO NOT USE LINK SHORTENERS IN EMAIL LINKS!
-Not only will it provide unreliable results when used alongside the SharpSpring tracking code that we use in our email sends, but it can also hurt your email deliverability.
-Spammers love to use link shorteners to mask malicious URLs and so link shorteners are often associated with spam.
+However, do not use these shortened links in email links.
+Not only will it provide unreliable results when used alongside the SharpSpring tracking code that is used in email sends, but it can also hurt your email deliverability.
+Spammers use link shorteners to mask malicious URLs.
+As such, link shorteners are often associated with spam.
 If you need to provide a rather long, unwieldy link in an email, use HTML in the email designer to transform any text or image in the email into that link instead.

 Note: Bit.ly is one of the most popular shortening services available.
 This procedure is utilizing the Bit.ly shortening service.